nexthink-oss/scala-parser-combinators-completion/README.md

 ## Fuzzy completion

-This library also provides special parsers which support fuzzy completion, present in the `FuzzyParsers` trait, by means of the `oneOfTerms` method capable of fuzzing completion on the input to match a set of terms.
-(note that parsing itself obviously requires an exact match and is really fast thanks to a prefix trie lookup on each input char).
+This library also provides special parsers which support fuzzy completion, present in the `FuzzyParsers` trait, by means of the `oneOfTerms` method capable of fuzzing completion on the input to match a set of terms (note that parsing itself obviously requires an exact match and is really fast thanks to a prefix trie lookup on each input char).
 For instance, with the following dummy grammar:

 ```scala
 object Grammar extends FuzzyParsers {